- Community Development

 - Land Use Element – Page 129

 - Draft General Plan Document With Track Changes (PDF)

 The proposed General Plan Land Use Map includes the Eastview area, all City Council approved land use changes since 1975 and Commission approved changes to date.

 On July 25, 2017, the Planning Commission will review the updated Traffic, Noise, and Air Quality/Green House Gas technical studies that were prepared by the City's consultant, Environmental Science Associates (ESA).
 Should the Planning Commission accept the technical studies, the data will be used to update the City's General Plan and prepare the related environmental document.

-Traffic Study (accepted by Traffic Safety Committee on June 5, 2017)
+Traffic Study (PDF) (accepted by Traffic Safety Committee on June 5, 2017)

 August 2, 2016 - City Council Executes a Contract with Environmental Science Associates

 On August 2, 2016, the City Council voted to execute a professional services agreement with Environmental Science Associates (ESA) to prepare technical studies (traffic, noise, air quality) for the General Plan Update project.
 ESA will begin the work once local schools are back in session (September) to collect data for the traffic impact analysis, followed by the air quality and noise impact analyses.
 Staff anticipates ESA to complete the work by early 2017.

 Staff Report (PDF) presented to City Council on August 2, 2016